-Deadline Comments Template on 13 January 2015 Consultation Paper on Further Work on Solvency of IORPs 23:59 CET GE (General Electric Company) Name of Company: Public Disclosure of comments: Please indicate if your comments should be treated as confidential: Please follow the following instructions for filling in the template: ⇒ Do not change the numbering in the column "reference"; if you change numbering, your comment cannot be processed by our IT tool ⇒ Leave the last column empty. ⇒ Please fill in your comment/response in the relevant row.
-If you have no response to a question, keep the row empty. ⇒ Our IT tool does not allow processing of comments/responses which do not refer to the specific numbers below. template, Please send the completed in Word Format, to CP-14-040@eiopa.europa.eu .
+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET Name of Company: GE PTL GE Pension Trustees Limited Disclosure of comments: Please indicate if your comments should be treated as confidential: Public Please follow the following instructions for filling in the template: Do not change the numbering in the column "reference"; if you change numbering, your comment cannot be processed by our IT tool ⇒ Leave the last column empty. ⇒ Please fill in your comment/response in the relevant row.
+If you have no response to a question, keep the row empty. $\Rightarrow$ Our IT tool does not allow processing of comments/responses which do not refer to the specific numbers below.
+Please send the completed template, in Word Format , to $\underline{\text{CP-14-040@eiopa.europa.eu}}$ .
 Our IT tool does not allow processing of any other formats.
-The numbering of the questions refers to Consultation Paper on Further Work on Solvency of IORPs.
-Reference Comment One of the main reasons cited behind the review of the Directive is a desire to encourage cross-General Comment border activity.
-However, we do not believe that introduction of a common approach to solvency would "potentially stimulate cross-border activity" in any practical sense Q1 Q2 Q3 Q4
+The numbering of the questions refers to Consultation Paper on Further Work on Solvency of IORPs .
+Reference Comment General Comment This submission is made by GE Pension Trustees Limited, the corporate Trustee body that is responsible for the management of the majority of the occupational pension scheme liabilities of the General Electric Company in the United Kingdom (UK).
+We firmly believe that whilst the introduction of the existing framework in 2005 (through the Pensions Act 2004 in the UK) has improved security for members and works well for members of the GE schemes, there is now a real risk that further changes or enhancement of solvency (funding) requirements by the EU will bring insecurity rather than security for members of

-Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET

-Q5 Do stakeholders think that unilateral rights (or obligations) of an IORP to terminate the contract/agreement/promise or reject additional contributions to the contract/agreement/promise or modify the promise in a way that contributions fully reflect the risk should be the basis for a definition of contract boundaries for IORPs?
+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET pension funds.
+In particular additional requirements which lead to increased costs or increased funding contributions may lead to the closure of DB pension funds and the introduction of less generous alternatives for members of DB pension funds which are still open to accrual (such as the GE pension schemes in the UK).
+In addition, we do not believe that the introduction of the holistic balance sheet (HBS) concept outlined in the consultation paper provides additional benefits to the managers of the IORP (such as Trustees in the UK) or to the members themselves.
+Q1 Q2 Q3 Q4 Q5 Do stakeholders think that unilateral rights (or obligations) of an IORP to terminate the contract/agreement/promise or reject additional contributions to the contract/agreement/promise or modify the promise in a way that contributions fully reflect the risk should be the basis for a definition of contract boundaries for IORPs?
 Are there cases where such rights (or obligations) should be the basis for a definition of contract boundaries for IORPs even though they are not unilateral rights (or obligations) of the IORP, but can be exercised unilaterally or jointly by other parties (possibly together with the IORP)?
 The definition of contract boundaries (or any variation of this definition) should be expanded to include the rights of the sponsor as well as the IORP itself, as one or both may have the power to unilaterally or jointly terminate the contract/agreement/promise or reject additional contributions to the contract/agreement/promise or modify the promise in a way that contributions fully reflect the risk.

-Q6

-Q7

-Q8

-Q9

-Q10

-Q11

-Q12

-Q13

-Q14

-Q15

-Q16

-Q17
+These powers may be set out under the IORP's governing documentation or, in some cases, be provided through overriding local legislative requirements.